SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 * Handling of **“Core Functionalities”** offered by the working prototype.
 This includes creation of expenses, paying relevant users, viewing past/future expenses, managing insights, and modifying settings.
 We will primarily be observing the usability of our app for the test subjects.
 * Identify any **bugs** or **pain points** in the design experienced by users.
 * Understand the overall **emotional feeling** as users use our app.
 As we are handling something as delicate as finances, we want to ensure that users are confident in their decisions to reduce stress on them.
-(THIS IS OPTIONAL)
+From our sentiment analysis, we will ensure that there is overall neutral feeling while interacting with the app.
 * Collect **general feedback** and **satisfaction** from test subjects.

 With these objectives in mind, we will collect and analyse user experience of the app through the use of metrics.
 From these metrics, we will then classify them by severity, giving us an understanding of how to prioritise changes in future iterations.
 This study will be primarily focused on the experience of university students.
 They will be 6 SWEN303 students at Victoria University.
 While it is good that we are doing user testing, this does not cover the needs of all our intended user base.
 Future testing must be done for a broader picture of the usability of our application.

 # Methodology

-## Participants

 #### Selection Criteria
 Participants for this usability test are software engineering students from Victoria University enrolled in the SWEN303 course.
 These participants were selected through group pairings suggested by the course lecturer.
 The participants' average skill level with software systems is assumed to be relatively high, given their background, which may influence their interaction with the prototype.
 This selection aims to ensure that participants can complete the set tasks effectively, though their advanced skill level should be considered when analysing test results.